lennax/blackironhack2016/README.md

     5. y The map will have visual indicators of heat, precipitation, and population density

 * Data Visualization
-    1. Y The page uses a Google Charts gauge to show estimated risk
+    1. Y The page uses a color-coded table to show risk components and a Plot.ly graph to show risk of Zika virus in context of other risks
-    2. N The gauge is not interactive (may add interactive chart of multiple risk factors)
+    2. N The chart has hover but no click interaction

 * Interaction Form
     1. Y Information about climate, mosquito activity, and cases of Zika in the state is output
     2. y The user will be able to change the date and destination of travel to see how risk is changed
     3. Y The user inputs their date of travel and destination
-    4. y If the user changes the date and destination of travel, the map will be updated based on the climate and location
+    4. Y If the user changes the date and destination of travel, the map is updated based on the location
-    5. y If the user changes the date and destination of travel, the gauge will be updated based on the risk
+    5. y If the user changes the date and destination of travel, the charts are be updated based on the risk

 Build Case
 ----------